ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 > See [UBL 2.1.10](http://docs.oasis-open.org/ubl/os-UBL-2.1/UBL-2.1.html#S-SHIPMENT-CONSIGNMENT) for a description of the many possible relationships between shipments and consignments.

 ###Scenario
 For simplicity, the consignment, shipper, receiver, consignor and consignee are not identified.
-The container / package *is* tracked and identified by `assetID` as per the singleton contract instance and multiple managed asset patterns used in this contract.
-The container's location and temperature are tracked and the carrier that bears responsibility is followed through events that set a new carrier whenever it changes.
+The asset that is the target of all update events is either a container or a package, and will be referred to going forward as *the container*.
+The container is identified by the generic term *asset*, and that is its JSON tag.
+This contract manages multiple containers at the same time as per the singleton contract instance and multiple managed asset patterns.

+All create and update events come through the `createAsset` and `updateAsset` CRUD functions, and they target the container by ID, which is obviously mandatory.
+These events can contain any combination of the container's location, contents temperature, and the carrier bearing responsibility for the container.
+Events can contain a `timestamp` property if that is critical, but the contract will copy the blockchain's transaction timestamp into the state property `txntimestamp` regardless of the presence or absence of a device timestamp.

-The event stream is fluid and there is no formal state machine with a managed set of statuses.
-For example, the contract does not track statuses like `idle`, `packing`, `loading`, `shipped`, `arrived`, and so on.
+The event stream is fluid in that there is no formal state machine.
+There is no property denoting a managed set of states or statuses like `idle`, `packing`, `loading`, `shipped`, `in transit`, `arrived`, and so on.

 The container is considered to be moving when location events are received.
 It is considered contain frozen goods when temperature events are received.
 This because the contract has an explicit rule that throws the `OVERTEMP` alert when the temperature exceeds 0 degrees Celsuis exclusive.
 Carrier events are sent when a new carrier assumes reponsibility, which implies that the container has been moved.
 The state machine is can be thought of as *implied* in this sample.